 Society needs the mathematicians to not only get the right answer, but to have great authority as proper experts.
 And it needs them to be “nerds,” so to speak, who are so one-sidedly developed that they can only see mathematics anywhere they look, and not let emotions or politics influence their work.
 A long and rigorous training in fake applied problems is not a bad recipe for bringing this about.
 Arguably, we pretty much still use the same recipe to the same end today, thousands of years later.

 So that’s the Babylonian tradition.
 We know quite a bit about it because they wrote on clay which is pretty durable.
-In Egypt, mathematicians was recorded on papyrus, which isn’t going to survive for thousands of years normally.
+In Egypt, mathematics was recorded on papyrus, which isn’t going to survive for thousands of years normally.
 So we only have two or three or maybe four papyri that beat the odds and were conserved.
 But it seems the Egyptian situation may very well have been quite similar to the Mesopotamian one in terms of the role of the mathematicians.

 “Geometry” means “earth-measurement.”
 That’s from the Greek: geo metria.
 The ancient Egyptians had the same idea but their word for it was more concrete: a geometer was literally a “rope-stretcher.”
 A land surveyor stretches ropes to measure distances and delineate fields.